-The English department, in conjunction with the University’s International Theatre Program, offers a major for students who want to invest a significant part of their undergraduate careers in theater and theater-related courses, and to furnish such students with credentials reflecting their work in theater.
+The English department, in conjunction with the University’s International Theatre Program, offers a special major intended to provide institutional support and recognition to students who want to invest a significant part of their undergraduate careers in theatre and theatre related courses, and to furnish such students with credentials reflecting their work in theatre.

-A minimum of twelve courses (amounting to at least 48 credit hours) in English and theater are required.
+A minimum of ten courses (amounting to at least 40 credit hours) in English and theater are required.

 In cases where some courses are unavailable, students should consult with the director of undergraduate studies for possible substitutions.

 Students must take one of the following:

 Sixteen credit hours must be in theater production, either onstage or backstage.

 Each student must work on at least four productions, serving in stage management or as an assistant director for at least one.
 Students can choose from the following (Spring course numbers in parentheses):

 - ENGL 292 (293)/ 294 (295): Plays in Performance: Name of Play

 - ENGL 296 (297): Stage Management: Semester + Year

 Eight hours of credit must be in theater method and/or performance courses, choosing from the following (Spring course numbers in parentheses):